Transactional analysis: In popular culture

-When Will Hunting from the movie Good Will Hunting is being choked by Sean Maguire, you can see the spine of the book I'm OK, You're OK in the bookcase that Will is being pinned against.

 Thomas Harris's successful popular work from the late 1960s, I'm OK, You're OK, is largely based on transactional analysis.
 A fundamental divergence, however, between Harris and Berne is that Berne postulates that everyone starts life in the "I'm OK" position, whereas Harris believes that life starts out "I'm not OK, you're OK".

 New Age author James Redfield has acknowledged Harris and Berne as important influences in his best-seller The Celestine Prophecy (1993).
 The protagonists in the novel survive by striving (and succeeding) in escaping from "control dramas" that resemble the games of TA.

-The twelfth episode of the third season of My Little Pony: Friendship Is Magic is called "Games Ponies Play" as a homage to this work.

 Singer/songwriter Warren Zevon mentions transactional analysis in his 1980 song "Gorilla, You're a Desperado" from the album Bad Luck Streak in Dancing School.

 Singer-songwriter Joe South's 1968 song, "Games People Play", was based directly on transactional-analytic concepts and Berne's book of the same name.

 TA makes an appearance in Antonio Campos' 2016 biographical drama Christine, a film covering the events that led TV journalist Christine Chubbuck to die by suicide on TV.
 She is brought to a transactional analysis therapy session by a colleague, where they introduce her to the "Yes, But..." technique.

 Singer John Denver references transactional analysis in his autobiography.
 His wife at the time, Annie Denver, was getting into the movement.
 John says he tried it but found it wanting.

 Eric Berne's Games People Play was featured prominently on an episode of Mad Men.
 The book was seen in Season 4, Episode 11, titled "Chinese Wall".
 The approximate time period for this episode is September 1965.
 By late September 1965, Games People Play had been on the New York Times non-fiction bestseller list for nine weeks already.